lucymerobinson/CCAMLRGIS/README.md

 CCAMLRGIS
 =========

-A pacakge for reading data directly from the CCAMLR geoserver to R and writing spatial data for plotting and analyses in R or for exporting and displaying on the online GIS
+A package for reading spatial data directly from the CCAMLR geoserver into R and writing spatial data for plotting and analyses in R or for exporting and displaying on the online GIS

 Installation
 ------------